Dr. Linda J. Sax, Founding Director

 Dr. Jane Stout earned her Ph.D. in social psychology from the University of Massachusetts Amherst in 2011Dr.
 Jane Stout earned her Ph.D. in social psychology from the University of Massachusetts Amherst in 2011.
 She has been studying diversity-related issues in science and technology for more than a decade, has published widely on the topic, and has received several grants and awards for her work.
 Dr. Stout has expertise in data science, statistics, and qualitative methods, which she uses in her consulting role for BRAID projects.

-Annie Wofford, Research AnalystAnnie M. Wofford, Ph.D. (she/her), is an Assistant Professor of Higher Education in the Department of Educational Leadership & Policy Studies at Florida State University.
+Annie Wofford, Research AnalystAnnie M. Wofford, Ph.D., is an Assistant Professor of Higher Education in the Department of Educational Leadership & Policy Studies at Florida State University.
 Her research interests center on structural inequities within graduate education, and she focuses on the development of equity-minded structures of support in STEM students’ trajectories to and through graduate school.
 Wofford’s research about doctoral students’ mentoring practices has most recently been funded through a partnership with the Inclusive Graduate Education Network.
 She has been a research affiliate and postdoctoral scholar for several NSF-funded projects about equity in STEM and graduate school trajectories outside of Momentum, including projects focused on Ph.D. pathways for upward transfer computing students and doctoral students’ experiences in biological sciences.
 Wofford earned a Ph.D. in Higher Education and Organizational Change from UCLA, a master’s degree in educational administration, a bachelor’s degree in secondary social studies education, and has worked in medical school graduate admissions.

 Lecia Barker is a Senior Research Scientist for the National Center for Women & Information Technology and Associate Professor in the Department of Information Science at the University of Colorado Boulder.
 Lecia conducts research in attracting, retaining, and advancing groups underrepresented in professional computing careers.
 Her studies focus on the structures that shape individuals’ choices to pursue or avoid technical education and careers by understanding issues such as social climate, identity/belonging, faculty adoption of teaching and curricular practices, and sustainable organizational change.
 She also designs programmatic interventions to advance women’s meaningful participation in computing from secondary through graduate education.